cdomet-d/transcendence/.doc/databases.md

 * For larger GET API calls, should make a get function per column or can a function that gets all the needed informations will be better ?
 Maybe even both ?
 * ~~Clean code in friends container's routes.ts file~~
 * Plug languageDB route to front to see if translation works
+* Check function for database query for friend service 404 reply
+* check all reply to add success of the request